aman-jung/React-memory-games/README.md

 - Card component - It is used to display all the cards whether it is opened or not.
 - Clock component - It consists of the timer logic that need to be displays
 - Moves component - It consists of all the moves when the user clicks the images

+## What i have built
+- I have built a bird matching game in react.
+- User is allowed to click only two images at a time .
+- At first all the images is disabled (and seen as white screen).
+Once the image is click it is enabled and displayed.
+- User can click two images i.e. if two images clicked is same then enable it and increment the count otherwise disable it

+## Instructions

+Clone this repository as :
+### ``